Days Countdown

 Common Thanksgiving Traditions

-- Gathering with family and friends for a festive meal.
+- Gathering with family and friends for a shared meal.

-- Preparing traditional dishes such as turkey, stuffing, and pumpkin pie.
+- Preparing dishes like turkey, stuffing, and pumpkin pie.

 | Region | Main Dish | Side Dishes | Dessert |